Frequently Asked Questions

 What’s the weather like?

 Bali’s climate varies from the coast to the mountains.
 Ubud is 600 meters above sea level and enjoys lower temperatures than the coast.
-January is the hottest month with an average temperature of 29 degrees celsius, 84 degrees fahrenheit.
-July is the coolest month with an average of 26 degrees celsius, 80 degrees fahrenheit.
+January is often the hottest month with an average temperature of 29 degrees celsius, 84 degrees fahrenheit.
+July is often the coolest month with an average of 26 degrees celsius, 80 degrees fahrenheit.
 You will experience lovely “summer temperatures” here year round.
+Some of our rooms have AC, but generally a fan is enough.
+In the evenings you may want a light sweater or jacket.
 From October to March, you might find yourself in a refreshing tropical shower but it will pass.
-The humidity is higher during those months so plan accordingly.
+The humidity is higher during those months, however, so plan accordingly.
 During the dry season between April and September, it is cooler but the sun is strong so don’t forget your sunscreen.

 What do I need to bring with me?

-Let’s start with what you don’t need to bring first.
-There will be towels available in each room.
+There will be towels available in each room if you are staying onsite.
 We also provide soap that is refilled regularly.
 Please bring your required set of personal hygiene items but don’t worry in case you forget something.
-There are plenty of shops and you can buy practically anything in Ubud.
+There are plenty of shops and you can buy almost everything in Ubud, including in our very own onsite Samyama Shop which offers a humble selection of items for sale.
 Some things are more expensive here, such as feminine hygiene products and sunscreen.
 It is not hard to find organic products but they are also slightly more expensive.
-Please note that only the villa rooms provide hairdryers so please bring one if necessary.
 Comfortable and light clothes that are easy to wash and dry will come in handy for your daily practice.
-Otherwise you won’t need a lot of garments other than t-shirts and shorts, light dresses, sarongs and skirts, and of course flip flops.
-It can get cool in the evening, especially on the back of a motorbike so bring a light sweater or long sleeved shirt.
+Otherwise you won’t need a lot of garments other than t-shirts and shorts, light dresses and skirts, and of course flip-flops.
+For MYTTC participants, it can be nice to graduate in white clothes but it’s not necessary.
+It can get cool in the evenings and early mornings, especially on the back of a motorbike so bring a light sweater or long sleeved shirt.
 Bring sneakers if you want to enjoy the mountain trekking the island has to offer, and don’t forget your bathing suit!

 Can I buy everything in Ubud?